minnojs/minno-quest/README.md

 ----------- | ---------------
 pulse 		| (Number; Default: 0) How many rows to collect before posting to the server.
 0 means that the player sends to the server only at the end of the task.
 Note that only questions and pages marked with the `lognow` property will be pulsed.
-All other questions will be sent at the end of the task. url 		| (Text; default:"") The URL to which we should post the data to.
-DEBUG 		| (true or false; default: false) When set to true, prints each logged object in the console. logfn 		| (Function) The task has a default object that it logs, if you want to change the logged object itself, you may use a function of the form: `function(log, pagesData, global){return logObj;}`
+All other questions will be sent at the end of the task. url 		| (Text; default:"") The URL to which we should post the data to. logfn 		| (Function) The task has a default object that it logs, if you want to change the logged object itself, you may use a function of the form: `function(log, pagesData, global){return logObj;}`

 Within the player, each question (as defined by unique question name) may be logged only once.
 By default questions are logged at the end of a page (on submit or decline), if you want to delay logging until the end of the task, you may do so by setting `nolog` in the appropriate page or question.

 If you want a question not to be logged at all, simply do not give it a name.

+You may want to debug the logger by [activating the DEBUG `logger` setting](#debugging).
+When activated, it prints each logged object into the console.

 ### Making your questionnaire dynamic
 There are several ways that you can make your questionnaire more dynamic.
 We will give a short overview and then get into the specifics.